afuma/afuma/README.md

 Added the `Friday 29 feb 2024`

-Last update on Fri Apr 19 2024
+Last update on Sat Apr 20 2024

-**257 day before 2025 ⏱** days before new years
+**256 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Bicko ❤️
+🤖 This README.md is updated with horror, by Bicko ❤️